 To prove unlawful possession, the prosecutor with the State of Texas must establish that the accused exercised care, control, or management over the contraband and knew that the substance was in fact contraband.
 The prosecutor may attempt to prove these elements through direct or circumstantial evidence, but the evidence must establish that the accused’s connection with the substance was more than merely fortuitous.

-In other words, mere presence in the same place as the controlled substance will not support a conviction for possession marijuana.
+In other words, mere presence in the same place as the controlled substance will not support a conviction for possession of marijuana.
 Presence or proximity, when combined with other evidence, either direct or circumstantial, may establish possession.

 Under Texas law, possession also need not be exclusive.
 In other words, two or more people can theoretically possess the same item.
 When a defendant is not in exclusive possession of the place where the substance is found, additional independent facts and circumstances must exist linking him to the contraband.